SUNY Orange, "If you have the dream, we have the way!"

 Charge:

-This committee is responsible for establishing and coordinating the process for nominating candidates for the SUNY Orange Recognition of Excellence Awards, our local college awards for excellence.
-Categories for awards will include faculty, librarian, administration, professional staff and support staff.
+This committee is responsible for establishing and coordinating the process for nominating candidates and evaluating applications for the SUNY Orange President’s Awards and Chancellor’s awards for Excellence.

 The committee will:

-1. formulate and publicize and annual agenda and calendar for the awards process
+1. formulate and publicize an annual agenda and calendar for the awards process,

-5. select finalists based upon the selection criteria
+5. evaluate applications and select finalists based upon the selection criteria,

-6. forward award finalists to the President of the College
+6. forward award finalists to the President of the College, and

 Scholarship and Financial Assistance Committee